clearFrost/WishlistApp/README.md

 ## Notes

 The biggest difficulty I had with this app was understanding the recycler view and passing data through it.
-However with the resources available online specifically codepath and developers.android.com it was enough to get a basic understanding.
+However with the resources available online (developers.android.com) it was enough to get a basic understanding.
+Recyclerview makes it easy to display data as well as browse.
 ## License

     Copyright [2023] [Jason Kang]